lordeadroid/docs/react/dir-structure.md

 ### Components

-> This dir contains components that will be used in pages.
+> This dir contains features/reusable components used in pages.

 ### Context